mrhustlex/WebScraperForHKPropertyPrice/README.md

 data_scrpy.py levaraged BeautifulSoup for scraping

 Disclaimer: The data is only for personal use.
 The script might not be working now as the website structure change

+This code is used for static data, for Dyanmic data extraction, please look at <a href="https://github.com/mrhustlex/Data-extraction-from-cppcl-for-Hong-Kong-property-trade-history">Here</a>